puppetlabs/puppetlabs-accounts/REFERENCE.md

 Data type: `Boolean`

-Specifies whether an empty password field should be ignored.
-If set to true, this ignores a password field that is defined but empty.
+Specifies whether an empty password attribute should be ignored.
+If set to true, a password attribute that is defined but set to the empty string is ignored, allowing the password to be managed outside of this Puppet module.
 If set to false, it sets the password to an empty value.

 Default value: `false`